- Danzon - Wikipedia - the official musical genre and dance of Cuba

 - Locrian (VII) - H–W–W–H–W–W–W B–C–D–E–F–G–A–B

-The major scale, identical to the Ionian mode, is the cornerstone of western music.
-As other diatonic scales, the major scale is made up of seven notes (eight if you include the octave).
-The Ionian scale, or mode, is the first of the seven musical modes.
+Is the cornerstone of western music.
+It is diatonic, i.e. made up of seven notes (eight if you include the octave).
+It is the first of the seven musical modes.
 E.g. C major consists of the notes C, D, E, F, G, A and B (all the white keys on a piano keyboard).

 Pentatonic majors and minor